• Skip to main content

 Best At-Home Candid Alternatives

 If you’re drawn to Candid because you can complete most of the treatment remotely, then an at-home clear aligner service might be right up your alley.
-Instead of visiting a local dentist, your treatment plan will be designed remotely by one of the companies’ dentists and the aligners will be mailed to you directly.
+Instead of visiting a local dentist, one of the company’s dentists will design your treatment remotely, and they’ll mail the aligners straight to you.
 You won’t get the advantage of hands-on care, but by eliminating dental office visits, these services have made clear aligner treatment much more convenient and affordable.

 Byte

-Since being founded in 2018, Byte has delivered efficient results for their customers and contributed innovative technology to the teledentistry space.
-Byte offers fast average treatment times, personalized customer service, and competitive pricing.
-If you want an aligner brand that’s on the cutting edge of technology and trends — yet doesn’t sacrifice a bit of quality — Byte could be a great option.
+Since 2018, Byte has delivered efficient results for their customers and contributed innovative technology to the teledentistry space.
+Byte says their average treatment plans are 4–5 months long, plus they offer personalized customer service, competitive pricing, and accessible financing.
+If you want an aligner brand that’s on the cutting edge of technology and trends — yet doesn’t sacrifice on quality of service — Byte could be a great option.

 Pros

-• Byte provides financing plans for every customer, regardless of credit score.
-For Candid financing, your financing options are dictated by the dentist’s office who provided your treatment.
+- Byte provides financing plans for every customer, regardless of credit score.
+Candid’s financing options are dictated by your specific dentist’s office.

 Cons

-• Compared to Candid, Byte doesn’t provide the same level of clinical oversight during treatment.
+- Compared to Candid, Byte doesn’t provide the same level of clinical oversight during treatment.
+They recommend submitting photos of your teeth every two weeks, but only require it if you have certain conditions.

 Byte - The Bottom Line